SwayaanTechnologies/istios/istios_microk8s_complete_guide.md

 Let us apply traffic shifting for `Bookinfo services` and make 100% of the traffic to version1 of reviews service.

-we already have a yaml file present in the folder (From the istios folder, samples\bookinfo\networking\virtual-service-all-v1.yaml)
+we already have a yaml file present in the folder (From the istio folder, samples\bookinfo\networking\virtual-service-all-v1.yaml)

 ```bash +@Output
 $ k8s apply -f samples\bookinfo\networking\bookinfo-gateway.yaml